 Finally, information on the intangibles like intellectual capital/human capital becomes necessary to measure the true worth of the organisation.
-This information, though un-audited, needs to be communicated to the board and the stockholders.
+This information, though unaudited, needs to be communicated to the board and the stockholders.

-Check Your Progress- l

-• Write in short about the significance of Human Resource Accounting.
+Check Your Progress- I 1) Write in short about the significance of Human Resource Accounting.
 2) Write a short note on prime advantages of HRA?
-Costs and advantage on False.
+State whether True or False d) HR is the only function which is involved in HRA - True/False

-- 3) State whether True or False: - a) HRA helps control future costs True/False - b) HRA is mainly used to calculate cost of Human Resource True or False - c) HRA identifies direct and indirect value attached to human resource True or False - d) HR is the only function which is involved in HRA True/False
+- a) HRA helps control future costs True/False - b) HRA is mainly used to calculate cost of Human Resource True or False - HRA identifies direct and indirect value attached to human resource True or False